Are you planning a visit to Bangkok? I love Thailand so much we call it our 2nd home.

 5. Eat local food

-Finish your day off with a local meal at our favourite restaurant a few blocks from the Royal Oak Pub.
+Finish your day off with a local meal at our favourite restaurant.

 At the start of Sukhumvit 37 Alley, you will find our favourite local Thai restaurant.
 Very reasonably priced Thai food and beer.
 The name is “Very Cheap Thai Food“ and it is a popular local restaurant for Thais, expats and travellers.